Claw field notebook

 What we do

 • Honest verification states.
-Sourced-only is the default until we run it.
+Sourced is the default until we run it.

 • Cross-links forward and back.
 Every entry links to prerequisites + next steps.